 - One of few tracks that allow fans to bring in cooler and even alcoholic beverages

 - Duck Commander’s first time sponsoring a race.
-Si Robertson with be the Grand Marshal giving the command to start engines.
-Phil Robertson will be the honorary starter, Invocation will be done by Sadie Robertson and national anthem will be sung by Missy Robertson.
+Si Robertson with be the Grand Marshal giving the command to start engines, with other family members in attendance.

 As always thank you so much and I hope you enjoyed my new Wife’s Guide to NASCAR!